MichaelaSchauer/MunichProcedure/README.md

 As the following code is an example for the application on aluminium - for all other elements the term 'Al' can simply be replaced by the desired element (Ti, Fe etc.).

 The code was written using RGUI version 4.3.1, RCMDR version 2.8-0 and RStudio version 2023.06.1 with Quarto version 1.3.433.
-It is executable, i.e. it is fully functional when handled according to the instructions:
+It is executable, i.e. it is fully functional.

 The sources used to create the code for each chapter can be found under 'source' and are only presented when the code is first introduced.